-(1) Expenses are equal to each of the Fund's annualized expense ratio as indicated, multiplied by the average account value over the period, multiplied by 183/365.
+Expenses are equal to each of the Fund's annualized expense ratio as indicated, multiplied by the average account value over the period, multiplied by 183/365.
 The expense ratios reflect an expense waiver.
 The returns assume all dividends and distributions were reinvested.

-Allocation of Portfolio Holdings (Calculated as a percentage of Total Investments) September 30, 2021 (Unaudited)
+Allocation of Portfolio Holdings (Unaudited) September 30, 2021